cooperspencer/gickup-blog/content/docs/configuration/source/onedev.md

       filter:
         lastactivity: 1y
 ```
 - `token`: your onedev token.
 You don't need one, if you backup only public repositories.
+It can also be an environment variable.
 - `token_file`: alternatively, specify the token in a file, relative to current working directory when executed.
 - `url`: if empty, https://code.onedev.io is used.
 - `user`: the user you want to clone the repositories from.